stomp/stomp-spec/src/stomp-specification-1.1.md

 non `text/` mime types which can be interpreted as text.
 A good example of this would be a UTF-8 encoded XML.
 It's `content-type` SHOULD get set to `application/xml;charset=utf-8`

+All STOMP clients and servers MUST support UTF-8 encoding and decoding.
+Therefore, for maximum interoperability in a heterogeneous computing environment, it is RECOMMENDED that text based content be encoded with UTF-8.

 ### Header receipt